Fear setting - Don't let fear cripple you

 The medias will do what they do which is try to get viewership and audience.
 The media will turn the info into something that will get your amygdala hooked.
 Fear is one of the greatest ingredient to get eyes and clicks.

 Why start a business ?
 9 out 10 fail.
 Why go approach that woman?
 She is most likely going to reject you or even worst slap you ?
 Fear paralyses us and prevents us from actually doing what we really want to do.
-How much inside of you are you holding back just because of fear ?
+How much are you holding back just because of fear ?

 The greek philosopher Seneca used to say that we suffer more in imagination than in reality.
 Those timeless words are deep in meaning.
 We exaggerate things in our minds and forsake reality as it is.